lee-zhg/create-k8s-cluster/README.md

 - How do you share the insights of a model with the world?

 ## Objective
-Over the course of the next several hours you will work through 3 open source examples to bring your practical knowlege of machine learning and its applications up to todays best practices.
+Over the course of the next 3 - 4 hours you will work through 3 examples to bring your practical knowledge of machine learning and its applications up to todays best practices.

 ## Target Audience
-- Developers interested in Machine Learning with little or no practical experience with the topic
+- Developers that are too busy and need to use and apply best practices around Machine Learning today.
 - Developers that want to have complete code examples to showcase understanding of Machine Learning, and how to integrate insights into applications.
-- Developers that are too busy and need to use and apply best practices around Machine Learning today.

 ## Contacts
 - [David Carew](mailto:carew@us.ibm.com) - IBM Developer Advocate